diffblue/cbmc/doc/architectural/central-data-structures.md

 ```

 The `goto_programt` denoting the `body` of the function will be the subject of
 a more elaborate explanation in the next section.
+The in-memory structure of a
+goto function allows the `body` to be optional, but only functions with bodies
+are included in the serialised goto binaries.

 The `parameters` subcomponent is a list of identifiers that are to be looked-up
 in the symbol-table for their definitions.